-Should UFCW Local #1439 enter into a Collective Bargaining Agreement with any other major Ephrata area grocery Employer after ratification of this proposal, up to the expiration date of this Agreement, which Safeway perceives to be more advantageous to the Employer than this Agreement, Safeway has ninety (90) days from the receipt of a signed copy of that Agreement to invoke this Article and adopt in full all of the terms and conditions of the other Employer's Agreement as a substitute for this Agreement.
-The right to invoke this Article shall expire at midnight on the ninetieth (90th) day after the Agreement with the other Ephrata area Employer is received.
-It is the specific intent of the parties that invocation of the Article by Safeway requires it to adopt the entire Agreement of the other Ephrata area Employer.
-Should Safeway desire to adopt only portions of the other Employer's Agreement, it may seek mutual agreement with Local #1439, but nothing herein shall require such mutual agreement.
-In the event the parties fail to reach agreement, Safeway may invoke the right to adopt the entire Agreement.
+Should UFCW Local #1439 enter into a collective bargaining agreement with any other major Spokane area grocery employer after ratification of this proposal, up to the expiration date of this Agreement, which Safeway perceives to be more advantageous to the Employer than this Agreement, Safeway has ninety (90) days from the receipt of a signed copy of that Agreement to invoke this Article and adopt in full all of the terms and conditions of the other employer's agreement as a substitute for this Agreement.
+The right to invoke this Article shall expire at midnight on the ninetieth (90th) day after the Agreement with the other Spokane area employer is received.
+It is the specific intent of the parties that invocation of this Article by Safeway requires it to adopt the entire Agreement of the other Spokane area employer.
+Should Safeway desire to adopt only portions of the other employer's agreement, it may seek mutual agreement with Local #1439, but nothing herein shall require such mutual agreement.
+In the event the parties fail to reach agreement, Safeway may invoke the right to adopt the entire agreement.